umdia/passiveIncome/README.md

-# My Best Traffic Monetization Links Promotion
+# My Best Traffic Monetization Links Promotion for passive income

 Welcome to the repository where you can find links to amazing services that allow you to monetize your internet traffic! 🌐💰